seykron/htmlunit-maven-plugin/README.md

 ...
 ```

-These dependencies loads into the test classpath Jasmine, jQuery and some
+These dependencies load Jasmine, jQuery and some utilities for jasmine into the
-utilities for jasmine.
-Once added as dependencies, they can be loaded into
+test classpath.
+Once added as dependencies, they can be loaded into the context
-this plugin via classpath.
+via classpath.

 ```
 ...